Florida State University

 If you are an FSU student who could be under investigation for an alleged code of conduct violation or has already been arrested for an alleged criminal offense, it is in your best interest to immediately seek legal representation.
 Galigani Law Firm represents individuals enrolled at institutions of higher learning all over the Sunshine State.

-Dean Galigani is an experienced criminal defense lawyer in Gainesville who is Board Certified in Criminal Trial Law by the Florida Bar.
+Dean Galigani is an experienced criminal defense lawyer in Gainesville.
 You can have our attorneys provide a complete evaluation of your case during a free, confidential consultation as soon as you call (352) 375-0812 or submit an online contact form today.

 Back to top